 [IntelliJ IDEA] Solved Cannot resolve symbol

-There are two common problems that cause the “Cannot resolve symbol” problems: maven dependency resolve and IDEA cache.
+There are two common problems that cause the “cannot resolve symbol” problems:

-You should ensure that your project’s Maven dependencies are resolved correctly.
+Your project’s Maven dependencies must be resolved correctly.
 Otherwise, IDEA can’t index project files successfully.

-To check that Maven dependencies are resolved correctly, you can execute the following command to check it:
+To check that Maven dependencies are resolved correctly, you can execute the following command:

 If you can’t pass the above command, then there is something wrong with your Maven configuration.
-You can update your pom.xml and run the above commands again.
+You can update your pom.xml and run the above command again.

 Common problems and solutions with Maven